Find the residency status of your members to give them the right tax relief using relief at source.

 What your annual report will tell you

 The report will give your members’ residency status to use for the next tax year.
 You’ll get a residency status for each of your scheme members which you included in your annual return.
 The ‘Residency tax status’ column shows:

 - ‘S’ - Scottish residency status

 - a blank field - rest of UK residency status (resident in England and Northern Ireland)

-- ‘U’ - the member hasn’t been matched to a National Insurance number
+- ‘U’ - the member has not been matched to a National Insurance number

-If you included an incorrect National Insurance number for a member in your annual return, the report may provide the correct one in an extra field.
-Use this to update your records.
+The report may provide a different National Insurance number for a given member in an extra field.
+If so, you must use this to update your records.

-- can’t open your report because the file is corrupt
+- cannot open your report because the file is corrupt

 - did not download the report in time

 In your email you must include your scheme administration reference number which HMRC allocated to you for monthly and annual tax relief at source repayments.
 It’s a letter followed by 4 numbers, a ‘/’ and another 2 numbers.
-However, you must replace the letter for a ‘P’, so A1234/01 would become P1234/01.
+However, you must replace the letter for a ‘P’, so A0000/01 would become P0000/01.